 Diets rich in carotenoids like lycopene are generally associated with a decreased risk of macular degeneration.
 However, there is no proof that lycopene supplements have the same effect.

 For Healthcare Professionals

-Low intake of tomato sauce may be associated with advanced prostate cancer in patients with low-grade cancer at diagnosis (10) although data from other studies indicate that lycopene or tomato-based regimens do not prevent prostate cancer (11).
-Variable results were reported for lycopene supplementation in prostate cancer patients (12).
-A recent study did not find any association between levels of serum lycopene and risk of prostate cancer (23).
+However, clinical data on the effects of lycopene supplementation for prevention of prostate cancer remain inconclusive.
+Whereas low intake of tomato sauce is thought to be associated with advanced prostate cancer in patients with low-grade cancer at diagnosis (10), data from other studies indicate that lycopene or tomato-based regimens do not prevent prostate cancer (11) (23) (31).

-An analysis of six commercially available brands revealed that lycopene content varied from the labeled dosage by as much as 43% (14).
+Quality control is a concern as shown by an analysis of six commercially available brands which revealed that lycopene content varied from the labeled dosage by as much as 43% (14).

 Lycopene is a natural pigment synthesized by plants and microorganisms.
 Referred to as a nonprovitamin A carotenoid, it is not known to have any vitamin A activity.
 Biological actions include antioxidant activity via singlet oxygen quenching and peroxyl radical scavenging, induction of cell to cell communication, and growth control, although this appears to occur with less efficiency than with beta-carotene (15).
 Preventive consumption of lycopene was shown to attenuate the effects of acetaminophen-induced liver injury in a murine model (29).